-CIS133J Fundamentals of Java Programming 1
+CIS133J Fundamentals of Java Programming 1 4 class hr/wk, 4 cr.

 Introduces Java programming language.
 Provides a conceptual understanding of object-oriented programming using Java.
 Covers the structure of the language, the manipulation of data and arrays, how to handle input and output, and how to create classes, objects, and applications.
 Prerequisite: MTH060; CIS101 or CIS120, either with a grade of C or better; or consent of instructor.
 F